eduardomp/artifact_downloader/README.md

 # artifact_downloader

-PowerShell script to Download artifacts from previous runs from Github Actions Workflows
+PowerShell script to Download artifacts from previous runs of GitHub Actions Workflows!

 # Dependencies